amonshiz/feedback-examples/README.md

 - [ ] [displaymodebuttonissue](#displaymodebuttonissue)
 - [ ] [texttruncation](#texttruncation)

-## listview-scrollviewreader

-**Title:** ListView should suport ScrollViewReader<br>
-**Feedback Number:** FB8094063<br>
-**Submitted:** July 21, 2020

-ListView has a scroll view, it should support ScrollViewReader for programmatic scrolling to specific content.
-Currently there is no way to programmatically scroll a ListView to a specific row/section.

-Currently when a ScrollViewReader is embedded within a ListView all of the formatting that ListView provides automatically is removed.
-This breaks the ListView.

-There is no obvious way to get ListView style formatting when using a ScrollView + ScrollViewReader + (Lazy)VStack for the content.
-This requires the developer to reimplement the most basic ListView formatting and functionality.

-### Communications
-**Me**
-_July 22, 2020_
-Tried again after seeing the following in the Xcode 12 beta 3 release notes, however the issue remains: using a List within a ScrollViewReader still does not scroll.

-List may now be used with ScrollViewReader .
-(35471164)

-**Apple**
-_July 30, 2020_
-Thank you for filing this feedback report.
-We reviewed your report and determined the behavior you experienced is currently functioning as intended.

-We won’t scroll the List if there aren’t enough rows to scroll.
-There are only 10 rows here.

-You can close this feedback by clicking on the "Close Feedback" link.
-Thank you.

-### Resolution
-I was doing it wrong

 ## recents-tab-sample

 **Tool:** Toolbar item in principal location conflicts with navigation title regardless of mode<br>